steqeq/0000/docs/how-to/llm-fine-tuning-optimization/llm-inference-frameworks.rst

 vLLM inference
 ==============

-vLLM is renowned for its paged attention algorithm that can reduce memory consumption and increase throughput thanks to its paging scheme.
+vLLM is renowned for its PagedAttention algorithm that can reduce memory consumption and increase throughput thanks to its paging scheme.
 Instead of allocating GPU high-bandwidth memory (HBM) for the maximum output token lengths of the models, the paged attention of vLLM allocates GPU HBM dynamically for its actual decoding lengths.
 This paged attention is also effective when multiple requests share the same key and value contents for a large value of beam search or